John Stroger: County presidency and additional terms on the county board

-Conflicts as Cook County Board President
+First term as president (1994–1998)

+In the Democratic primary of the 1994 county board presidential election, Stroger defeated two opponents.
+Incumbent president Richard Phelan had forgone re-election that year in order to unsuccessfully run for Democratic nomination for governor, which left the county president race open.
+In the general election, Stroger trounced Republican Aurelia Pucinski.
+To the surprise of many "machine" watchers, he even beat her in many of Chicago's white ethnic wards.

+Stroger successfully advocated for the county's purchase of the Brunswick Building, arguing that consolidating many county offices into the building would save the county money in the long-term.

+Second term as president (1998–2002)

+In the 1998 Democratic primary, he defeated a suburban challenger, Cook County commissioner Calvin Sutker.

+Third term as president (2002–2006)

+In 2002, Stroger had no Democratic primary challenger and went on to rout Republican challenger Christopher Bullock by a margin of more than two to one.

 Stroger came under increased fire in the later years of his presidency for what his critics call a scandal- and patronage-ridden administration.
 Stroger supporters counterclaimed that he dedicated his public career to providing quality and affordable health care for the poorer residents of Cook County.

-Campaigns for Cook County Board President
+2006 election, withdrawal, and resignation

-In the 1994 Democratic primary election, Stroger defeated two opponents for county board president, which had been made on open office when incumbent President Richard Phelan unsuccessfully sought the Democratic nomination for governor.
-Stroger trounced Republican Aurelia Pucinski in the general election, beating her even in many white ethnic wards, to the surprise of many "machine" watchers.
-In the 1998 Democratic primary, he defeated a suburban challenger, Cook County Commissioner Calvin Sutker.
-In 2002, Stroger had no Democratic primary challenger and went on to rout Republican challenger Christopher Bullock by a margin of more than two to one.
-Stroger sought a fourth term in 2006 and was challenged in the Democratic primary by Cook County Commissioner Forrest Claypool, who ran as a reform candidate and accused Stroger of presiding over a "bloated" government.
+In 2006, Stroger initially sought a fourth term as county president and as a board member.
+For president, was challenged in the Democratic primary by Cook County Commissioner Forrest Claypool.
+Claypool who ran as a reform candidate, and accused Stroger of presiding over a "bloated" government.

-2006 election

 The 2006 election was among the most controversial in the colorful history of Cook County politics.
 Despite suffering a severe stroke just a week before the primary election and falling into brain death, John Stroger still managed to secure his party's support by a final margin of 53 percent to 47 percent over Claypool.
 The severity of Stroger's condition was concealed from voters both before the primary election and for three months thereafter, possibly allowing his primary victory and preventing independent opposition to the replacement Democratic candidate in the general election.
 Although he had overcome health complications in the past, questions still lingered regarding his ability to serve another term as Cook County Board President.